ccjmne/fun7-services/README.md

     - ... despite Kubernetes allowing it
     - (I read in some GitHub issue that GKE also did, so maybe the culprit really is only their Web interface)

+## Licensing

+**GPL-3.0**

+You may copy, distribute and modify the software as long as you track changes/dates in source files.
+Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.

+Refer to the [LICENSE](./LICENSE) file for more details.

 ---

 There is nothing more below but the useful parts of Quarkus' starter project's README.